 Nursing while lying down can make things a little easier for a mother.
 It is convenient at night; a mother can continue to rest while breastfeeding.
-Some might need to wait until their babies are experienced at breastfeeding, before attempting to lie down while breastfeeding.
+Some might need to wait until their babies are experienced at breastfeeding before attempting to lie down while breastfeeding.

 How to Breastfeed Lying Down

-- Place your baby on his/her side, facing you with your nipple in line with your baby's nose.
+- Place your baby on their side, facing you with your nipple in line with your baby's nose.
 If you are breastfeeding from the right breast, you should be lying on your right-hand side.

-- You can either keep your arm underneath your baby’s head or keep your baby’s head on the bed, and your arm free; it depends on what is more comfortable.
+- You can either keep your arm underneath your baby’s head or keep your baby’s head on the bed and your arm free; it depends on what is more comfortable.

 - If the latch feels painful, you can gently detach and try again.
-If you start to feel frustrated, rather leave this breastfeeding position for a later stage, when your baby is more experienced at the breast.
+If you start to feel frustrated, leave this breastfeeding position for a later stage, when your baby is more experienced at the breast.

 Other Tips for Breastfeeding While Lying Down

-- After the baby has drained the first breast, you can either roll yourself and your baby over to the other side, or lean over so that your baby can get hold of the other breast, while in the same breastfeeding position; this may be difficult, especially if you have small breasts.
+- After the baby has drained the first breast, you can either roll yourself and your baby over to the other side or lean over so that your baby can get hold of the other breast while in the same breastfeeding position; this may be difficult, especially if you have small breasts.

-- Keep a burp cloth under your baby’s mouth, to catch any milk.
+- Keep a burp cloth under your baby’s mouth to catch any milk.

 Advantages of the Lying Down Position while Breastfeeding